ronaldgreeff/graphqlorg_tutorial/README.md

-Getting Started With GraphQL.js https://graphql.org/graphql-js/
+# Getting Started With GraphQL.js
+https://graphql.org/graphql-js/

+## Basic Structure
+GraphQL isn't a query language (like SQL), it's an alternative to REST APIs.

-To handle GraphQl queries, define SCHEMA that defines the Query type - note that use of back quotes.
+To handle GraphQL queries, define a SCHEMA (defines the Query type),  and an API root with a RESOLVER function per API endpoint.

-GraphQL schema defines what types of data a client can read and write to your data graph
+The schema defines what types of data a client can read from / write to your data graph.
+Note uses back quotes (``, not '') for defining the schema.

-We also need an API root with a RESOLVER function per API endpoint A resolver function returns one of the following:
+A resolver function returns one of the following:
-  Data of the type required by the resolver's corresponding schema field (string, integer, object, etc.)
+-  Data of the type required by the resolver's corresponding schema field (string, integer, object, etc.)
-  A promise that fulfills with data of the required type
+ - A promise that fulfills with data of the required type

-Basic api server:
+### Basic api server:
 ~~~
 var app = express();
  app.use('/graphql', graphqlHTTP({